Ernyoke/ervin-szilagyi-static-site/src/articles/containers-how-do-they-work.md

 4026532283 net         1  1517 root            sh
 ```

-`containerd` is running five different types of namespaces for isolating processes.
+`containerd` is running five different types of namespaces for isolating processes running in our `busybox` container.
 These are the following:

 - `mnt`: mount points;
 - `uts`: Unix time sharing;